 LGBTQ Mental Health: Opportunities for Research and Practice

 Curricular and Didactic Educational Experiences

 - Education around issues related to Diversity & Inclusion is embedded into the core didactic curriculum in PGY years 1-4.
-Topics include: dedicated culture and spirituality in psychiatry course in PGY3 year, LGBTQ language and usage, structural racism, minority and majority identity development, microaggressions, intersectionality, trauma, social determinants of health, military culture and more.
+Topics include: dedicated culture and spirituality in psychiatry course in PGY3 year, dedicated public/community psychiatry course, LGBTQ+ mental health, minority and majority identity development, microaggressions, intersectionality, structural racism, trauma, social determinants of health, military culture, privilege, allyship, structural competency, cultural humility and more.

 - Resident-led workgroup to review and update curricular topics and objectives

-- Residents brainstorm, develop and coordinate sponsored seminars on topics such as implicit bias, tools for communicating with vulnerable populations, issues in LGBTQ mental health, race/racism and mental health, allyship, disaster psychiatry, etc.
+- Residents brainstorm, develop and facilitate sponsored seminars on topics such as implicit bias, tools for communicating with vulnerable populations, issues in LGBTQ mental health, race/racism and mental health, disaster psychiatry, immigrant and Latinx mental health, white fragility, racism in the media, etc.

 - Both the GME and the Psychiatry and Behavioral Sciences department sponsor Grand Rounds focused on issues related to Diversity and Health Equity

 - This seminar is an elective course to increase clinicians' understanding of social justice and to help develop skills in delivering outreach services

 In recent years, residents have been awardees of a number of diversity-related fellowship/awards including: